-- Structure of neuron, resting membrane potential (RMP) - n of action potential and its propagation across the myelinated andunmyelinated nervefibers.
+- Structure of neuron, resting membrane potential (RMP) - Action potential and its propagation across the myelinated andunmyelinated nervefibers.
 Types of synapses.
-Neuro disorders-Parkinson's and Alzheimer's diseases. - Endocrine glands pineal, pituitary, thyroid, parathyroid, pancreas and adrenal;hormones secreted by them. - ification of hormones; Mechanism of Hormone action.
-Hypo and hypersecretion of hormones and its effects
+Neuro disorders-Parkinson's and Alzheimer's diseases. - Endocrine glands pineal, pituitary, thyroid, parathyroid, pancreas and adrenal;hormones secreted by them. - Identification of hormones; Mechanism of Hormone action.
+Hypo and hypersecretion ofhormones and its effects